mafarja/Demo_ListManagerApp/README.md

 - Utilizes CoreData for caching and offline functionality
 - Dependency injection
 - Is testable and includes a number of unit tests
-- Follows architectural principles of CLEAN and SIMPLE design
+- Follows architectural principles of CLEAN and SOLID design